Zhenjiang: High-speed rail

 Since April 2010, Zhenjiang has been on the route of the Shanghai-Nanjing Intercity Rail, the first high-speed rail with a design speed of over 300 km/h to serve the city.
 In 2011, the Beijing–Shanghai High-Speed Railway was completed.
 Trains on the line stop at Zhenjiang South Railway Station.
 The two high-speed lines have reduced travel time between Zhenjiang and Shanghai to under an hour, and travel time to Beijing to under five hours.
 Rail service to Shanghai is frequent - averaging one train in less than half an hour.

 Air

 Zhenjiang does not have a commercial airport within its city limits, although there is a military airfield, Zhenjiang Dalu Airport (镇江大路机场), which may open to regional flights in the future.
-Zhenjiang city center is 62 km away from Changzhou Benniu Airport, about a one-hour drive (80 km) away from Nanjing Lukou International Airport via Nanjing Provincial Highway 243, and approximately a two-hour (143 km) drive away from Sunan Shuofang International Airport.
+Zhenjiang city center is 62 km away from Changzhou Benniu International Airport, about a one-hour drive (80 km) away from Nanjing Lukou International Airport via Nanjing Provincial Highway 243, and approximately a two-hour (143 km) drive away from Sunan Shuofang International Airport.
 Check-in facilities are available for Lukou Airport in the New Zhenjiang Bus Station (镇江汽车新站).